small-tech/site.js/README.md

 ### Intended usage

 You shouldn’t use this functionality to create your latest amazing web app.
 For that, include Indie Web Server as a node module in your project and extend it that way.
 This is to add tiny bits of dynamic functionality.
-The routes are added as `get` routes and the only Node modules you will have access to are the ones used by Indie Web Server.
+There is currently only support for `get` routes.
 Again, if you need custom modules, extend Indie Web Server using Node.js.

 ## API